Visualizing Image Content to Explain Novel Image Discovery: Experimental Results

 \subsubsection{Novelty Detection Methods}

-We compared DEMUD to a standard SVD and a random baseline.
+We compared DEMUD to a standard SVD and a random baseline. {The random baseline selects items from $\mathbf{X}$ randomly.
+This approach yields no explanations for the selections, since no model is constructed.
+However, in many cases it can achieve good class discovery results, especially for balanced data sets.} {Other rare category detection methods such as SEDER \citep{he:seder09}, CLOVER \citep{huang:clover13}, and RXD \citep{reed:rxd90} require a labeling oracle and/or do not generate explanations.}

 In all DEMUD and SVD experiments, $k$, the number of principal components, was set to the maximum possible number of principal components, which is the lesser of $d$ (dimensionality) and $n$ (number of items).
 In many SVD applications, the goal is dimensionality reduction, with $k$ much smaller than $d$.
 In this setting, our goal is to model as much of the information content as possible so as to yield the best-quality reconstructions and therefore be maximally sensitive to new image content.

 SVD-based novelty detection is based on maximizing reconstruction error, as with DEMUD:

 For an SVD, the model $\mathbf{U}$ and mean $\mu$ are constructed from the entire data set $\mathbf{X}$, while for DEMUD, $\mathbf{U}$ and $\mu$ represent only the prior selections in $\mathbf{X_s}$ and therefore incrementally grow and change.
 DEMUD requires the specification of how to initialize $\mathbf{X_s}$.
 In these experiments, we initialized $\mathbf{X_s}$ by constructing a full SVD over the entire data set and selecting the single item with the highest reconstruction error.